 This introductory course explores community theory and family theory to provide a foundation for the practice of community and public health nursing.
 Community theory is on the idea and theory of association, social capital, and the notion of community in relation to contemporary concerns i.e. globalization, and community development.
 Family theory explores the family as a unit.
 Three family theories (Family Developmental Theory, System Theory, and Family Stress and Coping Theory) are utilized in the process of assessment, identifying strengths and needs, and developing a plan of care.
-Prerequisite(s): NUR 308 or Permission of the RN to BSN Program
+Prerequisite(s): None

-NUR 402 END-OF-LIFE ISSUES ACROSS THE LIFE SPAN (3 Credits)
+NUR 402 END OF LIFE ISSUES ACROSS THE LIFE SPAN (3 Credits)

 The focus of this course is to promote understanding of the complexities associated with care of patients and families at end-of-life, across the lifespan, and for the care provider.
 Emphasis is on exploring nursing care and management of individuals and families.
 Exploration of the whole patient assessment is an overriding concept in nursing care of individuals and families facing end-of-life care and decisions.
 The Palliative Care Model of Care is explored to improve the quality of life across the spectrum of illness.
-The influences of using a team approach in care is also explored.
+The influences of using a team approach in care are also explored.
 Evidence-based practice is utilized as the professional decision-making framework which conforms to the AACN/ELNEC Model of Care and is the bases of study.
-Prerequisite(s): NUR 401 or Permission of the RN to BSN Program
+Prerequisite(s): None